Hexy00123/F24-DKR-Project/reports/Code_Explained.md

 - **Subgraph-based architectures**,

 we can design models that retain the expressive power of Transformers while scaling to real-world graph sizes.

+# 9. Applying Graph Transformers to the Tox21 Dataset

+#### Objective
+The goal of this project was to apply **Graph Transformers (GTNs)** to predict molecular toxicity in the **Tox21 dataset**, a benchmark dataset for toxicology studies.
+This dataset consists of molecular SMILES strings annotated with binary toxicity labels across various tasks.
+By leveraging the expressive power of Graph Transformers, we aimed to capture both the structural and feature-based intricacies of molecular graphs.

+---

+#### Dataset Preparation
+The **Tox21 dataset** was loaded and preprocessed to focus on binary toxicity classification.
+Specifically:
+1. **Data Loading**:
+   - SMILES strings representing molecular structures were read from the dataset.
+   - Toxicity labels were aggregated into a single binary label (`is_toxic`) to denote the overall toxicity of each molecule.

+2. **Data Cleaning**:
+   - Missing values were replaced with zeros.
+   - Non-toxic and toxic molecules were balanced in the dataset for robust training.

+---

+#### Molecular Graph Representation
+Each molecule was represented as a graph, where:
+- **Nodes** correspond to atoms.
+- **Edges** represent chemical bonds.

+To generate the graph structure:
+1. **Feature Extraction**:
+   - Atom-level features were generated using **Morgan fingerprints**, a widely-used method in cheminformatics that encodes chemical environments using circular substructures.
+   - Features were stored as binary vectors of length 2048 for each atom.

+2. **Graph Topology**:
+   - The **adjacency matrix** was computed from SMILES strings, encoding bond connectivity between atoms.
+   - The **degree matrix** and **Laplacian matrix** were derived to capture additional graph structural properties.
+   - Edge indices were extracted to represent graph edges explicitly.

+---

+#### Graph Transformer Architecture
+We implemented a **Graph Transformer** that uses the molecular graph as input:
+1. **Feature Embeddings**:
+   - Node embeddings (atom features) and adjacency matrices were passed as input to the Graph Transformer.
+   - The architecture supports adjacency matrices directly, enabling seamless processing of graph-structured data.

+2. **Model Components**:
+   - A custom **TransformerClassifier** was developed, combining a Graph Transformer with a feedforward classifier:
+     - **Graph Transformer Layer**: Processes graph data, capturing relationships between atoms and bonds.
+     - **Feedforward Layers**: Maps the graph-level representation to a binary toxicity score.

+3. **Optimization**:
+   - The model was trained using the **Binary Cross-Entropy Loss (BCEWithLogitsLoss)**.
+   - The optimizer was Adam with a learning rate of \(1 \times 10^{-5}\).

+---

+#### Training and Validation
+1. **Training Procedure**:
+   - The dataset was split into training and test sets (90%/10%).
+   - A PyTorch **Dataset** and **Dataloader** were used to preprocess and feed data into the model.
+   - Training was conducted for a single epoch, using node embeddings and adjacency matrices as input.

+2. **Validation Metrics**:
+   - During validation, the model achieved a balance between loss minimization and accuracy.
+Metrics such as **binary accuracy** and **validation loss** were tracked.

+---

+#### Inference
+The trained model was used to predict the toxicity of new molecules.
+Given a SMILES string, the process included:
+1. Generating graph embeddings using the **FeatureExtractor**.
+2. Passing the embeddings through the model to compute toxicity probabilities.
+3. Thresholding the output to produce a binary toxicity prediction.

+For example, given the SMILES string `"CCO"`, the model predicted a non-toxic outcome (`0`).

+---

+#### Key Insights
+- The **Graph Transformer** effectively captured the molecular structure and toxicity relationships, leveraging both feature and positional information.
+- The use of graph-based positional encodings (e.g., adjacency and Laplacian matrices) enriched the model's understanding of molecular interactions.
+- The results demonstrate the feasibility of applying Transformer-based architectures to structured data like molecular graphs, bridging the gap between natural language and graph data processing.

+This workflow provides a solid foundation for extending Graph Transformers to other cheminformatics and toxicology datasets, unlocking further applications in drug discovery and molecular property prediction.

+You can find all relevent code with GTN training and inference [here.](https://github.com/Hexy00123/F24-DKR-Project/blob/main/notebooks/graphormer.ipynb)